earthly/website/blog/_posts/2022-09-13-bazel-build.md

 ## When to Use Bazel - Jason's Opinion

 Not everyone would wait for millions of lines to use Bazel, though.
-Jason Steving, an ML Compiler Engineer on the TensorFlow team at Google, has a different take:
+Jason Steving[^4], an ML Compiler Engineer on the TensorFlow team at Google, has a different take:
 <!-- vale HouseStyle.Repetition = NO -->
 {% include bazel/jason.html %}
 Always.
 Always use Bazel.